So you are ready to welcome the bundle of happiness that’s a dog!

 Now comes the tricky part — are you ready for a dog?
 And which is the best dog for an Indian home?

 Before we tread any further it is worth reiterating, what we so often say here: Please choose to adopt a dog against buying one.
 When you choose to adopt, and not shop, you help rescue a less fortunate pup to a way better life.

 What’s more rewarding than that?

-The absolute best dog for Indian home is an Indian pariah dog.
+The absolute best dog for an Indian home is an Indian pariah dog.
 Also referred to as desi, mixed breed, mutt or an indie dog, almost interchangeably.
-‘Pariah’ means an outcast.
-A more misfitting travesty couldn’t have been there — unlike all other exotic breeds, these dogs are native to the Indian subcontinent.

 Highly intelligent, and amicable, they’re one of the most versatile and adaptable dog breeds found in India.
 Desi dogs are loyal, loving, and street-smart.

 Indian Pariah dogs make for loving family pets and are great with kids and adults.
 They are high on energy and complement kids with an active lifestyle.

 The immunity level of indie dogs is far better than foreign breeds, they’ve perhaps the best gene pool for Indian conditions.
 Having evolved through the generations to suit themselves to sub-continent conditions, Indian pariah dogs are least susceptible to the diseases that the pedigree often fall prey to.

 Indie dogs are low-maintenance when it comes to grooming and vet visits.
 Most of them have a short coat which helps withstand India’s tropical climate.
 Although they do shed through the seasons, the absence of an undercoat ensures there’s no hair all over the household.